RashaAbuRkab/Amazon-Product-Recommendation-System/README.markdown

 3. Download the dataset (`ratings_Electronics.csv`) and place it in the project directory.

 ## Usage
-1. Open the notebook `Recommendation_Systems_RashaAbuRkab_Notebook_Full_Code_updated.ipynb` in Google Colab or a compatible environment.
+1. Open the notebook `Amazon Product Recommendation System.ipynb` in Google Colab or a compatible environment.
 2. Run the cells sequentially to:
    - Load and preprocess the dataset.
    - Perform exploratory data analysis.